Blackwolf499/Shell-Timeout/README.md

 # Shell-Timeout
-Shell-Timeout; a bash script that will terminate all shells at a pre-determined time.
+Shell-Timeout; a bash script that will kill all shells at a pre-determined time.
 You can create exceptions for terminals you don't want terminated.

 I've created two versions: